runekva/edcradix/docs/radixintro.md

 Your own precious developer laptop with the following installed and working

-* `Development echo system` of your choice (Node, Python, C#...).
+* `Development ecoystem` of your choice (Node, Python, C#...).
 The examples in the workshop will be using node.js.
 * `docker`
 * Having a active account on `github.com` and a working `ssh` regime with github.com
 * `git` installed and working locally